Strategy Execution is a Matter of Cause and Effect: Strategic Planning and KPIs

 I find it best to identify 3-5 Key Areas of Focus for your organization and develop a goal statement that outlines what “good” looks like.
 Basically, if everything goes well this year, what would we like to see happen in each of our focus areas?

 Once that exercise is complete, develop 2-3 KPIs for each focus area that would clearly outline the health of each area.
 Remember to include the words increase, decrease or maintain in the development of your KPIs.
-Using this approach will ensure you don’t create a list of activities – that don’t measure success – because quantitative items can only move up, down or stay the same.
+Using this approach will ensure you don’t create a list of activities – that don’t measure success – because quantitative items can only move up, down, or stay the same.

-Finally, I would look at each KPI and ask yourself, “What activities would help move that item in the right direction?”
+Finally, I would look at each KPI and ask myself, “What activities would help move that item in the right direction?”
 Many times this area of your plan is reserved for “strategies,” which are basically the big projects you feel will make a positive impact.

 The last step is to break down each of your strategies into slightly smaller chunks and call them “tactics.”
 (Note: If your strategies are set to last a year or more, you need to identify progressive success criteria at frequent intervals throughout that year+ to get a more accurate measurement.)